AlexMonik/currency/README.md

 # currency
-Test app to obtain currencies from
+Test app to obtain currencies from russian bank.

 ## Some api endpoints
 ### Registrattion